AlexzanDev/Koetsu/README.md

 # Koetsu
-A "do-everything" Discord bot (not now).
+A "do-everything" Discord bot: server manager, music bot and other.

 # Getting started